Home » Drawing Tutorials » Anime » How to Draw a Pokémon

 Step 3: Draw the eyes and mouth of the Pokémon

-Now, let’s use the guidelines from the previous step to draw Pokémon’s facial features.
+Now, let’s use the guidelines from the previous step to draw the Pokémon’s facial features.
 First, using the horizontal guideline, draw the eyes.
 They should be located right at this line.
-Then, jest below the intersection of the guidelines, draw the triangular nose.
-Finis the facial features, draw the curved mouth just below the nose.
+Then, just below the intersection of the guidelines, draw the triangular nose.
+Finish the facial features by drawing the curved mouth just below the nose.

 Step 4: Detail the character’s head shape

 Let’s shape the face of the Pokémon.
-First, draw the top of the jars with a curved lite.
-Try to give it very smooth and symmetrical line.
+First, draw the top of the head with a curved line.
+Try to give it a very smooth and symmetrical shape.
 After that, draw the sides of the head and cheeks.
-The left and right sides of the face should be also very symmetrical and equal in shape, so always check the symmetry.
+The left and right sides of the face should also be very symmetrical and equal in shape, so always check the symmetry.

 Step 5: Draw the Pokémon’s ears and pupils

-We sketched the Pokémon’s ears in one of the previous steps, to let’s give them a finished look.
+We sketched the Pokémon’s ears in one of the previous steps, so let’s give them a finished look.
 To do it, use very smooth and polished lines.
-The left and right ears should have the same shape and size, but still pint at different directions.
-After that, draw the pupils inside the ears with the help of a couple of circles.
+The left and right ears should have the same shape and size, but still point in different directions.
+After that, draw the pupils inside the eyes with the help of a couple of circles.

-Since we sketched the basic body shape at the first step, now we have to finalize the torso using finished lines.
-Use very smooth and polished lines, to detail the sides and the bottom of the body.
-The bottom the body can be a slightly asymmetrical, to give the legs a more realistic stance in the future steps.
+Since we sketched the basic body shape in the first step, now we have to finalize the torso using finished lines.
+Use very smooth and polished lines to detail the sides and the bottom of the body.
+The bottom of the body can be slightly asymmetrical to give the legs a more realistic stance in the future steps.

 Step 7: Draw the Pokémon’s arms